John Parkin Taylor: Life in New Zealand

 Taylor's family emigrated to Nelson, New Zealand in 1849 on the Cornwall, which reached Nelson Harbour on 25 August.
 He remained on board to travel to Otago for land exploration.
 Having bought land in the Awatere Valley sheep farming proved uneconomic and Taylor moved south, leaving his family in Nelson.
 He bought land in circa 1853 just north of the Waitaki River; the Waikakahi run was later known as Elephant Hill.
 Taylor sold the run in 1855 and took up run 28 at Otekaike, on the south side of the Waitaki River and inland from Duntroon.
 In 1856, he bought the Waiau run (run 165), located between the Waiau and Wairaki Rivers in Southland, from Charles Whybrow Ligar.
 He sold his northern land holdings, moved his stock over land to his new run, and sent for his family to come down from Nelson.
 He reached his new land in July 1856, and built a homestead 'Waldeck' near Riverton.
 He entertained at his homestead and it became an important meeting point.

 The resignation of incumbent MP John Cargill caused the 1858 Dunedin Country by-election.
 Taylor addressed the electors at a meeting, where he confirmed his political independence and inexperience:

-I must, however, distinctly state that, as I have hitherto but very superficially studied New Zealand politics, if elected, I go to the Assembly entirely unfettered by any pledge, excepting to oppose Dr. Menzies proposal for the division of the Province.

 Dr Menzies was a settler near the later town of Wyndham, and he was the leader of the Southland separatist movement, the initiative to split the Southland Province off from the Otago Province.
 Taylor won the election, but despite the promises that he made to the electors, Taylor assisted in bringing in the New Provinces Act, which constituted Southland as a separate provincial district.
 This brought him into conflict with many of his constituents, and he chose to retire from parliament at the end of the electoral term in 1860.

 He was elected Superintendent of Southland Province twice; first in March 1865 and then in September 1867.
 He served until the dissolution of the second term in September 1869.
 He also represented the Cambelltown electorate on the Southland Provincial Council for three months in 1869.
 Taylor, Arthur Seymour, John Acland, James Crowe Richmond, James Rolland, James Prendergast, Henry Miller, Henry Coote and Alfred Rowland Chetham-Strode were all appointed to the Legislative Council on 8 July 1865.
 Taylor's membership lapsed on 18 October 1867 through absence.
 He was reappointed on 4 July 1868 and served until his death on 12 August 1875.
 On 17 July 1872, Taylor was declared elected mayor of Riverton as his opponent had failed to sign the nomination form.
 A year later, Taylor was too ill to stand for re-election.